-Rest and vacation are often seen as luxuries or indulgences.
-With an ever-growing workload and constant pressure to get ahead, we’re fighting just to keep up.
-There doesn’t seem to be room for rest or time off in the modern workday.
+Rest, vacation, and downtime of all kinds are often seen as luxuries or indulgences.
+With an ever-growing workload and constant pressure to get ahead, most employees are fighting just to keep up.
+There doesn’t seem to be room for rest or downtime in the modern workday.

 Downtime also helps our bodies recover, so we take fewer sick days (costing our companies less money), and it increases our ability to think creatively.

-If you’re struggling to make time off a priority in your company, here are three ways to change that.
+If you’re struggling to make downtime a priority in your company, here are three ways to change that.

 1. Make vacation mandatory